What is Vitamin C?

 - Easy bruising

 - Decreased ability to fight off infection.

 A well-known symptom of severe vitamin C deficiency is scurvy.
-Brought on by 60–90 days of vitamin C deficiency, scurvy is a rarity in most developed countries because of the abundance of vitamin C-rich produce available.
-The high prevalence of packaged food being supplemented with vitamin C to act as an antioxidant also makes a scurvy diagnosis less likely to happen than in previous centuries.
+The disease is a result of 60–90 days of vitamin C deficiency.
+But scurvy is a rarity in most developed countries, as there is plenty of vitamin C-rich produce available.

 3 Ways Vitamin C Benefits Your Bones